mcgizzle/svg-n-scotty/README.md

 A DSL for various shapes and transformations which displays the images through scotty.

 ## The DSL
-Drawings consist of transformations, a shape and and some style transforms.
+Shapes consist of transformations, a shape and and some style transforms.
 Lists of shapes are rendered using scotty.
 ```
 [(Transforms,Shape,StyleTrans)]
 ```